boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 }
 ```

-To connect html elements and class properties, we use typescript decorators to specify how to attach that variable to the html.
+To connect html elements and class properties, we use TypeScript decorators to specify how to attach that variable to the html.
 In this case we want to set the src attribute of the element with id `image`.
 This will cause the src attribute of the element with id `image` to contain the text in the member property `imagePath`.

 {: .no-run }